-CHEM 231 Sp Quantitative Analysis
+CHEM 231 Sp 5.00 credits Quantitative Analysis NSL

 Provides a study of the qualitative and quantitative analytical applications of chemistry including the mathematical treatment of data collected.
 It will examine gravimetric and volumetric wet chemical analysis.
 Instrumental analysis of both organic and inorganic substances will be done.
 This is a one-quarter course required for students who are chemistry and chemical engineering majors.